wisniewskikr/chrisblog-it-java-regular/stream/java-stream-06-toarray/Readme.md

 ##### Goal

-In Java, the **Collectors.groupingBy** function is used with Java Streams to group elements of a collection based on a specified classifier function.
-This classifier function determines the "grouping key," which is typically an attribute of each element.
-The result is a Map where each key is associated with a list of elements that share that key.
+In Java, the **toArray()** method in streams collects elements from a stream and stores them in an array.
+It is typically used with a lambda to specify the array type.

 ##### Predicate